 Dismiss Notifications Instantly in iOS with a Swipe

 iOS Notifications can be both extremely useful and persistently obnoxious, depending on what the alerts are for and when they come across your screen.
-For the times when they’re on the obnoxious end of the spectrum, in your way of doing something on your iPhone or iPad, you’ll be happy to discover that now post iOS 7 and iOS 8 you have a super-simple method of quickly dismissing notifications that you don’t want on the screen any longer.
+For the times when they’re on the obnoxious end of the spectrum, in your way of doing something on your iPhone or iPad, you’ll be happy to discover that now in modern releases of the iOS system software you have a super-simple method of quickly dismissing notification alerts that you don’t want on the screen any longer.

 All you need to do is swipe up on the notification to make it instantly go away.

 Just swiping up on the alert when it appears at the top of the screen will make it disappear, dismissing the alert and taking it off the screen.